saulrichardson/solstice/src/gateway/README.md

 - API keys are never logged
 - Request/response bodies are logged at DEBUG level only
-- Cache keys are hashed to prevent sensitive data exposure
+- Snapshot filenames are SHA-256 hashes (no sensitive data in filenames)
 - All external API calls use HTTPS

 ## Future Enhancements